 - What changes to governance and decision making could improve current levels of resilience and ensure future challenges are addressed?

 Analysis of these questions would enable the Commission to make both policy recommendations on resilience, where near term changes are needed, and to develop a framework for identifying and addressing resilience issues now and in the future.

 The call for evidence lasted four weeks, closing on 18 October 2019.
 The Commission received submissions from 24 organisations, including operators, industry groups, consumer groups, local government, academia and consulting groups.
 All non-confidential responses are published as an annex to the final report Anticipate, React, Recover: Resilience infrastructure systems.
 The evidence gathered was used to support the Commission’s analysis and conclusions.

 The scoping paper resulted from an initial scoping phase including a consultation which looked at current evidence and approaches to resilience.
-A summary of the responses to the Resilience Study scoping consultation is available here.
-The full list of consultation responses is available here.
+Full information on this consultation, including a summary of the responses received (along with all the responses in full), is available in the Supporting Evidence tab on the left.